BookStackApp/website/content/blog/bookstack-release-v23-02.md

 where you can find different kinds of unsupported customizations that can be applied to BookStack.

 You can [find more information in this blogpost](/blog/hacks-on-the-site/).

+### LinuxServer Docker Guide & YouTube Monetization

+Another thing I've worked on in the past month is a video guide to common management operations when running BookStack in a docker based setup using a [linuxserver.io docker container](https://docs.linuxserver.io/images/docker-bookstack) setup.
+This covers updating, backing-up, restoring, running comments and other bits.
+I've been wanting to make this for a while since I'm often supporting users that have this setup so now I'll be able to point to the video to save time in writing out detailed guidance.

+{{<yt 6A8hLuQTkKQ>}}

+Also on the YouTube side of things, I've now met the threshold to become a "YouTube Partner" so I can now earn from my videos, which I've enabled to act as an additional (yet minimal) passive income avenue to support work on BookStack.
+This looks like it'd maybe provide about £20 per month right now, but every little helps and this should slowly increase as the channel gets more subscribers.
+I have only enabled skippable ads though to keep interruption minimal.

 ### Next Steps